knative/docs/docs/help/contributor/style-guide/README.md

 # Knative Style Guide

 !!! note "A note to first-time Contributors"
-    If you are a first-time contributor, don't feel like you need to understand this Style Guide front-to-back in order to make a contribution.
+    If you are a first-time contributor, don't feel like you need to understand this entire Style Guide front-to-back in order to make a contribution.
+Check out the Table of Contents for any content that may be relevant to your contribution.

-    ** Though we would obviously love for you to read our Style Guide, we understand if you just want make your contribution and move on.**

 Style Guides we adhere to, in priority order: (if one doesn't have the answer you're looking for, check the next)